thefrontiergroup/standards/css.md

 ### SASS vs. SCSS

 At TFG we have standardised on [SASS’ indented syntax](http://sass-lang.com/docs/yardoc/file.INDENTED_SYNTAX.html) as it is more concise and shares the same indentation sensitive style of [HAML](http://haml.info/).
-This may be a point of contention as the Rails community and the SASS authors have standardised on the SCSS syntax due to its similarities to CSS and reduced learning curve, while we feel we’re smart enough to handle the syntax change and the addition of superfluous curly-braces and semicolons provides little-to-no benefit.
+This may be a point of contention as the Rails community and the SASS authors have standardised on the SCSS syntax due to its similarities to CSS and reduced learning curve.
+We feel we’re smart enough to handle the syntax change and the addition of curly-braces and semicolons provides little-to-no benefit.

 ### Pixels vs. Em/Pts